alancahillward/alancahillward/README.md

 -  🤖 I started developing in 8th grade learning Arduino.
 - ❓ i'm currently learning more about Python GUI development.
 - 📥 you can contact me through email **nala.c.ward@gmail.com** or discord **qqq#9604**
+- 🌠Apprenticeships: IdealStudentStartup Hackathon and Arduino Programming and Circuits @ NEIU